taroninak/swipe-pad/README.md

 # Swipe Pad
-SwipePad is an android app which makes it a touchpad for a computer
+SwipePad is an application for using an android device as a touchpad